IDU-CVLab/Images_Preprocessing_2nd/README.md

 * The Dice Coeffecient was used to measure the preformance of the segmetnation method.
 * The annotated CT images at http://medicalsegmentation.com/covid19/ was used.
 * From the annotated dataset: the Image volumes (308 Mb), and the Lung masks (1 Mb) were used to validate the segmentaiton performacne.

+# Histogram threshold segmentation using annotated public "COVID-19 CT segmentation dataset"
+* The code 'Threshold-Based-Segmentation using COVID-19 CT segmentation dataset.ipynb"
+* The algorithm explores lung otsu histogram based segmetnation.
+* The Dice Coeffecient was used to measure the preformance of the segmetnation method.
+* The annotated CT images at http://medicalsegmentation.com/covid19/ was used.
+* From the annotated dataset: the Image volumes (308 Mb), and the Lung masks (1 Mb) were used to validate the segmentaiton performacne.